 Ecoregions of Suriname

-Located on the northeast coast of South America, the Guianan moist forests are one of the largest continuous tracts of relatively pristine lowland tropical rain forest in the world.
-It holds a wide variety of regional biodiversity with high levels of species endemism and richness.
+Located on the northeast coast of South America, the Guianan moist forests are one of the world's most extensive continuous tracts of relatively pristine lowland tropical rainforest.
+As a result, it holds a wide variety of regional biodiversity with high species endemism and richness levels.

-The Guianan savanna is an ecoregion in the south of Venezuela, Guyana and Suriname and the north of Brazil.
+The Guianan savanna is an ecoregion of the Amazon biome in the south of Venezuela, Guyana and Suriname, and the north of Brazil.
 The savanna covers an area of rolling upland plains on the Guiana Shield between the Amazon and Orinoco basins.

 The Pantepui forests and shrublands ecoregion in the Guiana Highlands of northern South America hosts an archipelago of more than 50 tabletop mountains with isolated sandstone plateaus and summits atop nearly vertical escarpments called tepuis.